alexa-samples/skill-sample-nodejs-fact/instructions/1-voice-user-interface.md

 3. From the **Alexa Skills Console** select the **Create Skill** button near the top-right of the list of your Alexa Skills.

 4. Give your new skill a **Name**.
 This is the name that will be shown in the Alexa Skills Store, and the name your users will refer to.
 Also change the locale if so desired.
-Push Next.

 5. Select the **Custom** model button to add it to your skill, and select the **Create Skill** button at the top right.